LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 When you fall from a height greater than 10 ft.
 Make an Agility Test.
 Pass: 12, Fail: 7.
 For every 5 ft. past 10 ft. the difficulty increases by 2.
 On a Pass you take no damage.
 On a fail you take 1d10 bludgeoning damage per 5 ft.
 On a Mixed you take half damage.

+## Other Forms of Movement

+slug: OTHER-MOVEMENT

+ruleType: LISTCOMPACT\
+There are times when you may want to swim, climb.
+If they have a Speed for that movement, then use that.
+Otherwise use the base speeds below.

+- Climbing: 5 ft.
+- Swimming: 5 ft.

+If you are wearing Heavy Armor while Climbing or Swimming, make a Mettle Test.
+Pass: 12, Fail: 7.
+On a Mixed, the movement costs 2 Stamina.
+On a Fail, it costs 4.

 # Lift, Drag, & Pack